-We’ve been at our 10-acre Santa Ynez, CA farm for over two years and are finally starting what I’ve been anxiously awaiting - we are renovating our home!
+We’ve been at our 10-acre Santa Ynez, CA farm for over two years and are finally starting what I’ve been anxiously awaiting - we are renovating our home into a new, romantic European farmhouse!
 As a background, we purchased our property with the sole purpose of expanding our growing operation from two acres to what it is now.
 When we were looking for a new farm we weren’t in the position to be picky about the existing housing on the property.
 Our top priority was wide open flat acreage that was unobstructed by trees, which is exactly what we bought!
 Our property was an equestrian ranch.
 In 2018 we renovated the pastures, barn, horse arenas and corrals to meet our needs as flower farmers and while we’ve nearly outgrown this property, it works really well for us and we love it!
-It’s our forever home and when we run out room to grow roses, we plan to purchase land nearby to expand our growing.
+It’s our forever home and when we run out of room to grow roses, we plan to purchase land nearby to expand our growing.

 Our farm’s layout is ideal for our business and personal life.
 Our roses are grown on our front 6 acres separated by a sweeping driveway lined with trees.
 The entrance and drive down our driveway is idyllic and we knew we had to buy this property the first time we saw it.
 The back 4 acres is our barns, guest house and main residence.
 We’ve added 2 more acres of roses to our back acreage, but planted them in a garden fashion rather than like we do our production fields.
 Our house is nestled on one acre in the back left corner of our property about 1,200 feet from the street.
 It’s totally private yet also has magnificent mountain views.
 Massive willow, evergreen, magnolia, sycamore, olive and pepper trees surround our home.
 Our woodsy, lush residence area was definitely a huge selling point.
 In the summertime our weeping willows drape onto our lawn and it’s so romantic.
 When an afternoon breeze sweeps in and the willows gently sway, it brings out all my “oh my gosh, we get to live here” emotions.
 There’s a white gazebo at the edge of our front yard overlooking our formal rose garden where I’ve placed a vintage iron table and chairs and hung twinkle lights.
 It’s where we dine during the warm months and watch our dogs play on the grass.
 It’s truly a magical place!

-But, then there’s our house!
+But, then there’s our farm house!
 In order to grow our roses on the ideal property, we had to adjust our lifestyle.
 In our previous life, we had a new kitchen and bathrooms, an open floor plan and we loved our home.
-Our current home was built in 1978 and has never been updated.
-You wouldn't know from the outside just how bad most of our house is inside (and I will spare you the photos).
+Our current farm home was built in 1978 and has never been updated.
+You wouldn't know from the outside just how bad most of our rustic farmhouse is inside (and I will spare you the photos).
 We have your classic white laminate kitchen stained with pasta sauce, a wall oven not wide enough to fit a cookie tray, a small electric cooktop that only fits two pots, chipped white floor tile with grout that doesn’t come clean no matter how hard you scrub, heavily textured walls throughout, low ceilings and doorways (Ryan is 6’8” and has to duck going through doors), an ancient HVAC that sounds like a freight train, a step down to the living room I always trip over, and small rooms that are like a maze to get to one another.
 Most of our sliding glass doors and windows don’t open, which is so unsafe.
 And the bathrooms - I can’t even!!
 They have missing tiles in the showers, cabinet doors that have been painted shut, and they lack windows so they smell moldy and have super low ceilings due to ductwork running above.
 Basically they are dark, moldy caves.
 All of our bathrooms had Western themed wallpaper border when we moved in.
 We tried to pull it down and took the top layer of drywall off with the wallpaper.
 In our master bath we have duct tape holding our tub together and sinks older than me.
 When we’re feeling really fancy we walk to our guest house to shower because those are newer bathrooms.
 Our bathrooms are pretty special!
 Outside, our siding is a mix of termite ridden board and batten and faux stone veneer (a la Brady Bunch).
 I'm sure it was lovely when it was built 42 years ago, but it's time for new!

 Our existing home has three bedrooms and three baths.
 It’s primarily on one level (which I love) and has a loft space where Ryan does his office work.
 If I had to give it a style I would say it’s a pseudo farmhouse because the one room that has any real design distinction soars two stories, has a prominent fireplace, plank ceiling and stately beams and trusses.
 When we came to preview the house with our realtor, the first thing I thought was that I could work with that room and knew it would be perfect someday.
 It’s our great room and the only room we’re just remodeling from an aesthetic standpoint.
 Every other part of our home is a total gut.
 The only upgrade we’ve done is paint most of the house Benjamin Moore Chantilly Lace inside and out because I couldn't live with the dark paint the house was when we purchased it.